sveltejs/svelte/site/content/blog/2021-02-01-whats-new-in-svelte-february-2021.md

 **Demos, Libraries & Components**

-- [Svelte Reactive Debugger](https://addons.mozilla.org/en-US/firefox/addon/svelte-reactive-debugger/) is a way to monitor svelte reactive statements in Firefox devtools
+- [Svelte Reactive Debugger](https://addons.mozilla.org/en-US/firefox/addon/svelte-reactive-debugger/) is a way to monitor Svelte reactive statements in Firefox devtools
-- [svelte-actions](https://github.com/sw-yx/svelte-actions) is a set of prototype svelte actions for inclusion into official actions in future.
+- [svelte-actions](https://github.com/sw-yx/svelte-actions) is a set of prototype Svelte actions for inclusion into official actions in future.
 [See RFC](https://github.com/sveltejs/rfcs/pull/24) and [Discuss High Level Policy](https://github.com/sw-yx/svelte-actions/issues/7).
 - [This css grid gallery](https://svelte.dev/repl/3a1b7fae13b242fe9cd4a4f7aa092fa4?version=3.31.2) made by @joja (in the Svelte Discord) features grid transitions based on a user's mouse position
 - [Patchcab](https://github.com/spectrome/patchcab) is a modular Eurorack style synthesizer made with Web Audio.
 - [svelte-knob](https://github.com/MelihAltintas/svelte-knob) is a knob control to help with speedometer-style visualization